basho/riak-dotnet-client-api/features.markdown

       however, cases where many operations will happen at once.
 Rather than forcing the user to make multiple calls to the client, resulting in multiple connection acquisitions behind the scenes, the user can use the Batch interface to make many calls on a single connection.
-This also reduces the overhead of setting the client ID on each call as well.
     * Because a batch operation reuses a single connection only a subset of the client API is available for batch actions.
 The functions that are excluded are the asynchronous functions.
-* Graceful degrade to HTTP/REST API when the request isn't supported via Protocol Buffers.
+* Graceful degradation to HTTP/REST API when the request isn't supported via Protocol Buffers.
 * Works with .NET 4.0 on Windows, and Mono on Linux and OSX.

+As of CorrugatedIron v1.1 full support of Riak v1.2 is enabled.

 <small>*&hearts;: denotes availability of both blocking and asynchronous APIs*<br/>
 *&laquo;: denotes availability of both streaming and non-streaming APIs*</small>